 - Preheat the oven to 350 degrees.

-- In a glass bowl or measuring cup, melt the unsweetened chocolate, 1 cup chocolate chips, and the Earth Balance in the microwave.
+- In a glass bowl or measuring cup, melt the unsweetened chocolate, 1 cup chocolate chips, and the selected fat in the microwave.
 Start with about 90 seconds and then stir continuously until all pieces are melted and smooth.
 Be careful not to overheat the mixture, as the chocolate will seize and turn clumpy.
 Alternately, melt over low heat on the stove.

 - Beat the eggs and sugar until thick and creamy, and pale yellow in color: about a minute or so.

 - Add in the vanilla and melted chocolate mixture.

 - Whisk the dry ingredients together, mix in.